Contact Us

 Stay tuned for more next steps on how we can keep the momentum going in the Fall and get these bills passed!

-• We are getting closer to sending the Source Of Income protection bills to the Michigan Governor for signing into state law!
+• The Source Of Income protection bills are on their way to the Michigan Governor for signing into state law!

-Thanks to everyone’s advocacy, the Michigan House passed House Bills 4062 and 4063 and Senate Bills 205, 206, and 207 on June 26th, 2024!
+Thanks to everyone’s advocacy, the Michigan Senate passed with a full floor vote House Bills 4062 and 4063 and Senate Bills 205, 206, and 207 on Thursday, September 26th!
+The bills were already passed by the Senate last October but needed to have another vote as part of a procedural step to align the bills' language since the House made slight modifications when passing them back in June 2024.
 The three (3) senate bills amend the Landlord Tenant Act and the Elliott Larsen Civil Rights Act to prohibit housing discrimination on the basis of a legal source of income.
-Join us in thanking MI House Representatives Jason Morgan and Jennifer Conlin, and MI Senators Jeff Irwin, Rosemary Bayer, and Mary Cavanagh for sponsoring these bills and committing to seeing them passed in the House!
-Now the bills must pass in the MI Senate again before being brought to the Governor for signing.
-We are hopeful this will happen before the end of this legislative session.
+Join us in thanking MI House Representatives Jason Morgan and Jennifer Conlin, and MI Senators Jeff Irwin, Rosemary Bayer, and Mary Cavanagh for sponsoring these bills and committing to seeing them passed in the House and Senate!

 Currently, Michigan law has no clear prohibition against a landlord refusing to accept Housing Choice Vouchers (HCVs), veterans’ benefits, alimony, MDHHS cash assistance, or SSI/SSDI as part of a person’s legal total combined income.
 Enacting statewide source of Income protections changes this by protecting Michigan renters from discrimination based on their source of income.
-Michigan may soon join 17 other states, including California, Colorado, Illinois, Maryland, New York, North Dakota, Oklahoma, Rhode Island, Utah, and Virginia, by protecting renters’ civil rights throughout the state, no matter where they choose to live.
-The WHA, Michigan Coalition Against Homelessness (MCAH), and the Coalition for Expanding Housing Access (CEHA) have supported this legislation for over three (3) years and are incredibly grateful the bills are another step closer to being enacted in 2024.
+Michigan will join 17 other states, including California, Colorado, Illinois, Maryland, New York, North Dakota, Oklahoma, Rhode Island, Utah, and Virginia, by protecting renters’ civil rights throughout the state, no matter where they choose to live.
+The WHA, Michigan Coalition Against Homelessness (MCAH), and the Coalition for Expanding Housing Access (CEHA) have supported this legislation for over three (3) years and are incredibly grateful the bills are finally on their way to being enacted.

 • On May 8th, 2024 the Senate Committee on Civil Rights, Judiciary, and Public Safety heard testimony on Senate Bill 801, a bill that would provide evictions sealing and expungement for tenants in Michigan.
 Then on May 21st, following the bill's second hearing, it was favorably reported without amendment out of Committee and referred to the Committee of the Whole.